SICKFL0W/StamenaClone/README.md

 ### Installation steps:
 1. Go to the **[Releases](../../releases)** tab and download `Stamena.ipa`.
-2. Send the file to your iPhone (save to Files, do NOT AirDrop).
+2. Send the file to your iPhone (save to Files, do NOT use AirDrop).
 3. In the **AltStore** app, go to the **My Apps** tab and click on **+**.
 4. Select the downloaded `.ipa` file.
-AltStore will sign the app with your Apple ID and install it *(requires connection to the same Wi-Fi as your computer)*.
+AltStore will sign the app with your Apple ID and install it *(requires connection to the same Wi-Fi as your computer OR connected with cable)*.

 ---